Last updated: June 2023

-Electric radiators that use thermal fluid elements like our Cointra Apolo range are a popular choice if you use your room heater regularly.
+Electric radiators that use thermal fluid elements are a popular choice if you use your room heater regularly.
 While they can take time to reach comfort temperatures, they provide a more lasting heat suitable for long periods of use throughout the day.

-Nobody sets out to buy an inefficient heater but it’s an all too common occurrence for consumers to end up with one by accident.
-It’s not obvious how efficient a room heater will be just by looking at it, as each one will utilise slightly different mechanisms which will have an effect on its energy consumption.
+Nobody sets out to buy an inefficient heater, but it’s an all-too-common occurrence for consumers to end up with one by accident.
+It’s not obvious how efficient a room heater will be just by looking at it, as each one will utilise slightly different mechanisms which will affect its energy consumption.

 Features and functions